 Katla UNESCO Global Geopark got its name from one of its most known volcanoes, Katla, which lies under the glacier Mýrdalsjökull.
 The geopark is 9542 km2 or around 9,3 % of the total area of Iceland with a population around 3000.

-Katla Geopark is in every sense the land of ice and fire, with towering glaciers and active volcanoes.
-These forces have been shaping the land for thousands of years and the nearest examples of that are the powerful eruptions in Eyjafjallajökull 2010 and Grímsvötn 2011.
+But Katla Geopark is in every sense the land of ice and fire, with its towering glaciers and active volcanoes.
+These forces have been shaping the land for many thousands of years and the nearest examples of that are the powerful eruptions in Eyjafjallajökull 2010 and Grímsvötn 2011.
 But there are also more amazing landscapes in the area - mountains, lakes, black sandy beaches, green pastures and meadows, powerful glacial rivers, beautiful waterfalls and vast lava fields.